planetfederal/workshops/tutorials/parcelmap/src/index.rst

    FROM siteaddresses
    WHERE ts @@ to_tsquery('simple','120 & CI:*');

-Now we're getting back 11 options, all of which include "120 Cin" in one way or another.
-It would be nice if we got them back in "best to worst order, so let's reorganize our query and include a rank ordering.
-We move the ``to_tsquery()`` function to a subquery so that the query evaluation only has to run once, and we can use it both in the index operation and the ranking calculation function, ``ts_rank_cd()``.
+Now we're getting back 11 options, all of which include "120 Ci" in one way or another.
+It would be nice if we got them back in "best to worst" order, so let's reorganize our query and include a `ranking function`_.
+We move the ``to_tsquery()`` function to a subquery so that the query evaluation only has to run once, and we can use it both in the index operation and in the `ranking function`_, ``ts_rank_cd()``.

 .. code-block:: sql
    :emphasize-lines: 4